kimjoar/writings/backbone-mixins.md

 Testing
 -------

-Mixins can be tested both by themselves and when mixed into a component, i.e. both through unit tests and through integration tests.
-We'll take a look at the latter.
+Mixins can be tested both by themselves and when mixed into a component.
+We'll take a look at how the latter can be done.

 Jasmine has a great way to include similar tests several places.
 Davis
 W. Frank of Pivotal Labs [wrote a great blog post](http://pivotallabs.com/users/dwfrank/blog/articles/1720-drying-up-jasmine-specs-with-shared-behavior) about this a year ago.
 Basically, the point is to write a function that contains regular Jasmine specs.
 For example:

 ```javascript
 function sharedBehaviorForPagination() {